htnminh/hex-rl/README.md

 ```

 Generate models (optional):
 > DQN models are provided in the [`model`](model) directory.
-However, if they are not available, they must be generated before playing against them (or spectate).
+However, if they are not available, they should be generated for the first time, or the only available "AI" is the random agent.
 ```bash
 python hex_rl/model_dqn.py
 ```